Nico Benalcazar: Professional

+Benalcazar signed an MLS Next Pro contract with FC Cincinnati 2 on January 17, 2024.

 International career

 Benalcazar was born in the United States and is of Ecuadorian descent.
-He has been selected as a youth international for the United States at various levels but has stated his desire to play for the Ecuadorian federation as well.
+He has been selected as a youth international for the United States at various levels up to Under-20 Men's National Team but has stated his desire to play for the Ecuadorian federation as well.